-Council has always outsourced its pound services as it has been a cost effective means to do so - especially in the absence of owning, having access or being able to easily establish and locate such a facility.
+Council has always outsourced its pound services as it has been a cost effective means to do so - in the absence of owning, having access or being able to easily establish such a facility.
 Nonetheless, the costs associated with these services have increased significantly over the past seven years.
-The increase is due to service providers that are primarily animal welfare agencies, applying cost recovery models that see Councils contributing to the costs associated with the end-to-end care of impounded animals (i.e. care from the time an animal is impounded to the time it is either claimed or rehomed).
+The increase is due to service providers that are primarily animal welfare agencies, applying cost recovery models that see Councils contributing to the costs associated with the endto-end care of impounded animals (i.e. care from the time an animal is impounded to the time it is either claimed or re-homed).
 In the past, Councils were only charged for the costs associated with the first eight days of care being the statutory holding period, as after this period, the agency owned the animal.
-It is intended to review the cost effectiveness of outsourcing pound services and exploring the feasibility of alternative models such as shared services with close by Municipalities and bringing the service 'in-house' on either a local or regional basis.
+Council intends to review the cost effectiveness of outsourcing pound services and explore the feasibility of alternative models such as shared services with nearby municipalities and bringing the service 'in-house' on either a local or regional basis.